top of page

 INDIA

 Led by Fr.
-Thomas N.M., Parish Priest at St. Benedict's Church in Bhagalpur, and in partnership with the Bhagalpur Prefecture Association, this program brings hope to some of India’s most vulnerable communities.
+Thomas, Parish Priest at St. Benedict's Church in Bhagalpur, and in partnership with the Bhagalpur Prefecture Association, this program brings hope to some of India’s most vulnerable communities.
 With a deep commitment to holistic care, the Diocese supports thousands of families through Catholic Education and faith formation.

 The Need